DigiDNA/ISOBMFF/README.md

 License
 -------

-IBMFF is released under the terms of the MIT License.
+ISOBMFF is released under the terms of the MIT License.

 Repository Infos
 ----------------